-June 4 - Vienna: Hofburg, St. Stephen’s Cathedral, Vienna State Opera Tour
+June 4 - Vienna: Hofburg, St. Stephen’s Cathedral, Kunsthistorisches Museum

-June 5 - Vienna: Kunsthistorisches Museum, Naschmarkt, Schonbrunn Palace, Vienna Philharmonic
+June 5 - Vienna: Vienna State Opera, Naschmarkt, Schonbrunn Palace, Orchestral Concert

-June 6 - Vienna Free Day, Optional: Excursion to Melk Abbey & Giselle Ballet
+June 6 - Vienna Free Day, Optional Excursion to Melk Abbey, Optional Giselle Ballet

-Enjoy the day wandering the romantic streets of Vienna or take an optional excursion to the beautiful old town of Melk along the Danube River for a visit to the beautiful Benedictine Melk Abbey.
-In the evening, enjoy an optional evening at the Vienna State Opera to see their production of Giselle.
+Enjoy the day at leisure to wander the romantic streets of Vienna, take in a world class museum, or hear a musical performance in a neighborhood church.
+Or, take an optional excursion to the beautiful Wachau Valley.
+Depart Vienna and head to quaint Melk along the Danube River for a visit to the beautiful Benedictine Melk Abbey, then cruise down the Danube, soaking up the natural beauty, on your way to the town of Krems before returning to Vienna.
+In the evening, attend an optional performance of the ballet Giselle at the Vienna State Opera.
 (B)

 June 7 - Český Krumlov, Prague

 Departing Vienna, we enter the Czech Republic and visit the unforgettable Bohemian town of Český Krumlov, one of the most picturesque towns in Europe.
 We wander through its UNESCO protected old town and admire the view from its dramatic castle.
-We then continue to our centrally located hotel in Prague where we check in for three nights.
+We then continue to our centrally located hotel in Prague just off the beautiful Vltava River where we check in for three nights and enjoy our first dinner out in this cosmopolitan city.
 (B,D)

 June 10 - Herrnhut, Leipzig

-Departing Prague, we have the unique opportunity to visit Herrnhut, Germany where the Renewed Moravian Church had its birth in 1722.
-Here we’ll meet with representatives from the modern church, tour the workshop where they make Moravian Stars, and take a tour of their God’s Acre while learning the history of the Moravian Church.
+Departing Prague, we have the unique opportunity to visit Herrnhut, Germany where the Moravian Church was founded in 1722.
+Here we’ll meet with members of the modern church, meet with one of the ministers, and take a tour of their church and God’s Acre while learning the history of the Moravian Church.
 In the evening, we arrive in Leipzig in the midst of their yearly international festival celebrating their most famous former resident: Johann Sebastian Bach.
 (B,L,D)

-June 11 - Leipzig: Market Square, Bach Museum, St. Thomas Church, Zeitgeschichtliches Forum, Gewandhaus
+June 11 - Leipzig: Market Square, Bach Museum, Bach Walking Tour, Clavier Concert

 Today we explore Leipzig at its traditional Market Square before a visit to the Bach Museum with its original manuscripts, instruments, and explanations of Bach’s life and music.
-We then tour the church where Bach was music director for nearly thirty years and where his body is buried before a visit to the interesting Zeitgeschichtliches Forum museum that elucidates the East-West partition of Germany.
+We then tour the church where Bach was music director for nearly thirty years and where his body is buried before a walking tour of the important places of Bach’s life.
+In the afternoon, visit on your own the interesting Zeitgeschichtliches Forum museum that elucidates the East-West partition of Germany.
 In the evening, we attend a performance from the world’s premier Bach musicians at the Gewandhaus concert hall.
 (B)

 June 12 - Leipzig Free Day, St. Thomas Concert, Optional: Organ Tour

-Enjoy a free day to explore Leipzig and the numerous displays related to Bach’s life or take an optional visit to learn about and hear two 18th and 19th century Saxon organs.
+Enjoy a free day to explore Leipzig and the numerous displays, activities, and concerts related to Bach’s life.
+Or, take an optional visit to two nearby towns to learn about the construction of their organs and hear their impressive sounds.
 In the evening, we gather together for a final celebratory meal and an intimate concert in Bach’s home church to conclude our time together in Europe.
 (B,D)